Official Reports Finds Vaping Could Save Over 6 Million Lives in the Next Ten Years

 This comes shortly after Public Health England reported that e-cigarette usage among youngsters still remains low.

 The report essentially calls for leading health bodies to stop treating vaping as an alternative but as a replacement to traditional cigarettes altogether.
-This could change the mindset and perceptions towards e-cigarettes and vaping.
+This could change the mindset and perceptions of e-cigarettes and vaping.

 This could revolutionise the industry as it was only last year that the IBVTA found that only 17% of the public and 25% of smokers believed e-cigarettes to be a healthier alternative.
 With increased facts and awareness more people are likely to discover that vaping is a healthier alternative.